irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.service.MsgBindServiceResponse"></a>

 ### MsgBindServiceResponse
-MsgBindServiceResponse defines the Msg/BindService response type.
+MsgBindServiceResponse defines the Msg/BindService response type